GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance: Implementation details

 \section{Implementation details}

 Our implementation was developed using Python 3.10 with PyTorch 2.0 and PyTorch Geometric \textbf{(PyG)} as the primary deep learning framework.
-All models were trained on an NVIDIA A6000 GPU with a single core and 48GB memory, utilizing CUDA 12.2 for accelerated computation.
+All models were trained on an NVIDIA A6000 GPU with four core and 48GB memory, utilizing CUDA 12.2 for accelerated computation.